d3cim/dnscrypt-proxy-android/README.md

 ### Configuration (post-installing)

-- You can edit `dnscrypt-proxy.toml` as you wish located on `/sdcard/dnscrypt-proxy/dnscrypt-proxy.toml` [or /data/media/0/dnscrypt-proxy/dnscrypt-proxy.toml].
+- You can edit `dnscrypt-proxy.toml` as you wish located on `/sdcard/dnscrypt-proxy/dnscrypt-proxy.toml`, or `/data/media/0/dnscrypt-proxy/dnscrypt-proxy.toml`.
 - For more detailed configuration please refer to [official documentation](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Configuration).
 - For more support on a good privacy oriented setup, join with us at [dnscrypt-proxy-android | CHAT](https://t.me/qd_invitations) on Telegram.